bytedance/1d-tokenizer/README.md

 <img src="assets/speed_vs_perf.png" alt="teaser" width=90% height=90%>
 </p>

+## Updates
+- 08/09/2024: Better support on loading pretrained weights from huggingface models, thanks for the help from [@NielsRogge](https://github.com/NielsRogge)！
+- 07/03/2024: Evaluation scripts for reproducing the results reported in the paper, checkpoints of TiTok-B64 and TiTok-S128 are available.
+- 06/21/2024: Demo code and TiTok-L-32 checkpoints release.
+- 06/11/2024: The [tech report](https://arxiv.org/abs/2406.07550) of this project is available.

 ## 🚀 Contributions

 #### We introduce a novel 1D image tokenization framework that breaks grid constraints existing in 2D tokenization methods, leading to a much more flexible and compact image latent representation.